zhenming-xu/Matching-anion-framework-and-Li-local-environments-from-MP-database/README.md

 # Citing
 If you use these codes in your research, please consider citing the following work:

-1. Zhenming Xu, Xin Chen, Ronghan Chen, Xin Li, Hong Zhu, Anion charge-lattice volume dependent Li ion migration in compounds  with the face-centered cubic anion frameworks, npj Comput Mater 2020, 6, 47.
+1. Zhenming Xu, Xin Chen, Ronghan Chen, Xin Li, Hong Zhu, Anion charge-lattice volume dependent Li ion migration in compounds  with the face-centered cubic anion frameworks, npj Comput Mater.
+2020, 6, 47.

 2. Zhenming Xu, Hong Zhu, Anion Charge and Lattice Volume Maps for Searching Lithium Superionic Conductors, Chem.
 Mater.
 2020, 32, 11, 4618–4626